randyzwitch/randyzwitch.github.io/_posts/2018-02-23-mapd-python-data-analysis.md

 ---
-title: 'Getting Started With MapD, Part 2: Electricity Dataset'
+title: 'Getting Started With OmniSci, Part 2: Electricity Dataset'
 date: '2018-02-23'
 author: Randy Zwitch
 layout: post
 permalink: /mapd-pjm-electricity-data/
-description: In the previous post, we loaded electricity data into MapD Community Edition.
-Let's go back and explain the data and extended the example further using MapD Immerse.
+description: In the previous post, we loaded electricity data into OmniSci (formerly MapD) Community Edition.
+Let's go back and explain the data and extended the example further using OmniSci Immerse.
 category: DataScience
 tags:
 - Data Visualization
 - SQL
 - CUDA
 - GPU
-- MapD
+- OmniSci
 - Python
 ---
+_Edit 10/1/2018: When I wrote this blog post, the company and product were named MapD.
+I've changed the title to reflect the new company name, but left the MapD references below to hopefully avoid confusion_

 In my [previous MapD post](http://randyzwitch.com/mapd-install-load-data/), I loaded [electricity data](http://www.pjm.com/markets-and-operations/ops-analysis/historical-load-data.aspx) into MapD Community Edition, intentionally ignoring the _what_ of the data to keep that post from being too overwhelming.
 Now let's take a step back and explain the dataset, show how to format the data using Python that was loaded into MapD, then use the MapD Immerse UI to build a simple dashboard.

 ## PJM Metered Load Data